 In this post, we will see how to:

-- Create an Elasticsearch cluster in Elastic Cloud
+- Create an Elasticsearch deployment in Elastic Cloud

 - Add a new user with X-Pack Security

-- Use Metricbeat to collect system metrics, ship the metrics to the Elasticsearch cluster running in Elastic Cloud, and visualize the metrics in Kibana dashboards that automatically loaded by Metricbeat.
+- Use Metricbeat to collect system metrics, ship the metrics to the Elasticsearch deployment running in Elastic Cloud, and visualize the metrics in Kibana dashboards that automatically loaded by Metricbeat.

 1. Create an Elastic Cloud account